-Thirty-nine-year old Wim from Belgium was excited when the Japanese chemical company he works for invited him to Japan to visit its headquarters.
+Thirty-six-year old Wim from Belgium was excited when the Japanese chemical company he works for invited him to Japan to visit its headquarters.
 For him, the trip was the perfect opportunity to not just expand his work relationships, but also explore the country.

 “Japan has always intrigued me.
 It is a very diverse country with tropical islands such as Okinawa, mountain scenery in the Japan Alps, and remote places with abundant wildlife such as Hokkaido,” Wim said.